The Results are In: Plotting Numerical Ranges

 But what if you wanted to test, instead, two specific plane designs?
 You (and maybe some friends) might fly planes of each design fifty or more times each and record the distance for each flight.
 While you might create a cumulative bar graph comparing the average results of the two designs, you might also chart your data for each plane, showing how many times x-style plane flew 0-5ft, 6-10ft, 11-15ft, 16-20ft, 21-25ft, and 26-30ft.
 Each of your data points, each distance you recorded, would fit into one of those numerical "buckets."
 By sorting your data into numerical ranges, you make a histogram.

 The ping pong exploration is a fun way to experiment with the physics of the catapult and put practical statistics in action at the same time.
-(This is only one of several projects students can do with the Ping Pong Catapult science kit from the Science Buddies Store.)
+(This is only one of several projects students can do with the Ping Pong Catapult science kit.)

 A Sweet Math Extension